A Probabilistic Bayesian Approach to Recover $R_2^*$ map and Phase Images for Quantitative Susceptibility Mapping: Introduction

 \section{Introduction}

-In quantitative magnetic resonance imaging (MRI), we can use multi-echo gradient echo (GRE) sequence to measure tissue properties such as proton density, $T_1$ and $T_2^*$ relaxation rates, susceptibility difference \cite{Bernstein:2004}.
-These quantitative values provide direct and precise mappings of tissue contrasts, and can be used to detect and monitor small pathological changes.
-In particular, $T_2^*$ mapping and quantitative susceptibility mapping (QSM) are widely used to study iron deposition in the brain \cite{Ordidge:1994,McNeill:2008}, hemorrhage \cite{Fazekas:1999,Kinoshita:2000,ORegan:2009} and calcification \cite{Yamada:1996,Gupta:2001}, etc. In order to accurately characterize the local variabilities of tissue, we need high-resolution 3D volumetric scans that could take up to 40 minutes should the data be fully sampled in the $k$-space.
-Such a long scan time leads to low throughput, causes discomfort to patients and could introduce motion artifacts to reconstructed images.
+In quantitative magnetic resonance imaging (MRI), we can use multi-echo gradient echo (GRE) sequences to measure tissue properties such as initial magnetization, $T_1$ and $T_2^*$ relaxation rates, and susceptibility differences \cite{Bernstein:2004}.
+These quantitative values provide direct and precise mappings of tissue properties, and can be used to detect and monitor small pathological changes.
+In particular, $R_2^*$ map (i.e., the reciprocal of $T_2^*$ map) and quantitative susceptibility mapping (QSM) \cite{Mamisch:T2Star:2012,Wang:QSM:2015,Langkammer:QSM:2013,Deistung:QSM_R2Star:2013,Barbosa:QSM_R2Star:2015,Betts:QSM_R2Star:2016,Qiu1085} are widely used to study iron deposition in the brain \cite{Ordidge:1994,McNeill:2008,Langkammer:QSM_iron:2012,Schweser:QSM:2012,Li:QSM:2011} or pathology such as hemorrhage \cite{Fazekas:1999,Kinoshita:2000,ORegan:2009,Zhang:QSM_hemorrhage:2018,Sun:QSM_hemorrhage:2018} and calcification \cite{Yamada:1996,Gupta:2001,Deistung:QSM_calcification:2013,Chen:QSM_calcification:2014}, etc. In order to accurately characterize the local variabilities of tissue, we need high-resolution 3D volumetric scans that could take $30\sim40$ minutes to acquire fully sampled data in the $k$-space.
+The long scan time causes discomfort to patients and could introduce motion artifacts to reconstructed images.
 In this case undersampling is a direct and effective way to reduce the scan time.
-Parallel imaging methods such as SENSE \cite{Pruessmann:SENSE:1999}, GRAPA \cite{Griswold:GRAPPA:2002}, and ESPIRiT \cite{Uecker:ESPIRiT:2014} achieve this goal by exploring the redundancy in measurements from multi-channel receiver coils.
+Parallel imaging methods achieve this goal by exploring the redundancy in measurements from multi-channel receiver coils \cite{Pruessmann:SENSE:1999,Griswold:GRAPPA:2002,Uecker:ESPIRiT:2014}.